Free worldwide shipping over $75

 Price, availability, and shipping

 Bernat Velvet and Premier Parfait are both stocked widely in North American craft stores and online, which makes them easy to grab locally.
-Estako sells Velvet direct, ships worldwide with duties included so there are no surprise customs fees at delivery, and backs every order with a 14-day return window.
+Estako sells Velvet direct, ships worldwide with duties included so there are no surprise customs fees at delivery, and backs every order with a 30-day return window.
+For the mechanics behind that, who pays customs on Turkish yarn explains the trade term that decides who is billed.
 If you knit or crochet outside the United States, duties-included pricing usually makes the landed cost easier to predict than ordering a craft-store brand through a reshipper.

 What makers say after using them